olegs/pubmed-paper-exploration/README.md

 docker compose up -d
 ```

+## Evaluation

-To run the evaluation (src/standardization/evaluation.py) script for various NER+NEN and NEN algorithms you need to make a copy of the fasttext model pubtrends in the root directory of this project.
+To run the evaluation (`src/standardization/evaluation.py`) script for various NER+NEN and NEN algorithms.
+You need to make a copy of the fasttext model pubtrends in the root directory of this project.
 However, this step is not required to run the app.

 The app can now accessed at `localhost/app` on port 80.

 ## Configuration options

 - `download_folder`: The path to which to download the GEO datasets.
 - `svd_dimensions`: The number of dimensions to which to reduce the tf-idf representations of the datasets.
 - `topic_words`: The number of keywords to extract for cluster/topic.
 It must be at least 5.